answer: "C" a price system

 There were two major institutional characteristics of the previous economies of Russia and China.

-1. There was state ownership of all property, transportation and communication facilities, banking institutions, virtually all industry including retail and wholesale enterprises, and most urban housing structures.
+1. There was state ownership of all property, transportation and communication facilities, banking institutions, virtually all industry including retail and wholesale enterprises, and most urban housing structures.2.
+There was also central economic planning, which meant that the economy was directed by the government rather than by decentralized market mechanisms.

 Command systems in the Soviet Union, Eastern Europe, China eventually gave way to market systems, because of some significant problems associated with command economies.